 - Meanwhile season the cubed beef with salt and pepper.
 Heat the oil over high heat in a skillet.
 Add the beef, and sear for about 1 to 2 minutes per side, or to desired doneness.
 Remove from the heat.

 - Return the large saucepan or medium pot used to cook the noodles to medium heat, add the reserved water, the strained noodles/veggies, all the black bean paste seasoning powder from the Chapagetti, ½ (or more to taste--it's spicy!) of the spicy seasoning powder from the Neoguri, and the cooked beef.
-Stir for 1 to 2 minutes until everything is incorporated and starting to thicken.
-Remove from the heat and stir in the seasoning oil from the Chapagetti.

 - Transfer to individual bowls and serve immediately.